neptunyalabs/wavetankOS/README.md

 # What Is Included:
 1. a set of structural plans, a bom, and construction guidance for the physical wavetank.
 2. a bill of materials for electronic components as well as pcb schematics and design files.
 The design only requires soldering connections and headers so this is beginner friendly
-3. this python package that runs a data acquisition system, wave maker control, and a live dashboard service to control and view the data in real time, based on pigpio.
+3. this python package that runs a S3 data acquisition, wave maker control, and a live dashboard service to control and view the data in real time, based on pigpio.
-4. raspberry pi installation instructions
+4. electronics & software setup guide
-5. a post-processing data system
+5. a post-processing data cli `wavepost` that pulls data from S3 storage and creates graphs of each test run

 #  What kind of measurements are provided:
 - 4 Encoder positions with RS-485 differential output, we recommend using a magnetic linear scale for its no friction, waterproof design.